syamimi-alya/wedding-planner-tracker/README.md

 - Excel Formulas
 - Charts & Dashboard

-## Purpose
-This project was created as a self-learning project to practice spreadsheet automation and dashboard design while building a practical wedding planning solution.

 ## Development Approach
 This Wedding Tracker was developed using an iterative Agile-inspired workflow.
 The project was not built in a single phase.
 Instead, it evolved through continuous improvement cycles: